Average Bateman--Horn for Kummer polynomials: Introduction

 \end{theorem} \begin{remark} This result is likely not the best possible using our techniques.
 Further improvement will be the subject of future work. \end{remark} The cases $r=2,3,$ and 4 in Theorem \ref{largesieve} have been studied by \cite{HB2}, \cite{BY} and \cite{GZ}, respectively.
 In all cases, this is produced from a related large sieve result for the $r$-th power residue symbol.
 We remark that in these previous works the field $\QQ(\zeta_r)$, over which this symbol is defined, was either $\QQ$ itself or an imaginary quadratic field of class number 1, thus greatly simplifying the analysis.
+In order to deal with the added complexities, we use the theory of sums over Hecke families as introduced in \cite{GL} and \cite{BGL}.
+The authors believe there is a great deal of untapped potential in applying this theory to similar character sum problems and we hope to inspire future research in this direction.

-We note that, using the large sieve result in Theorem \ref{largesieve}, it should be possible to deduce bounds on the second moment of the $L$-functions associated to characters of exact order $r$ -- however, such applications we leave to a later date.
+One could, however, replace our application of the large sieve by following more closely the work of Zhou \cite{zhou}.
+Specifically instead of using Theorem \ref{largesieve} to bound the quantity $\Psi_2$ in Section 6 of our paper, one could appeal to bounds on the Dedekind zeta function of the field $\QQ(\zeta_r)$.
+However since we believe that Theorem \ref{largesieve} could have numerous applications to similar problems on the average representation by Kummer polynomials of integers of arithmetic interest, we have choosen to more closely work in the spirit of \cite{HB2}.
+Moreover, the quadratic, cubic and quartic large sieve has already found extensive application to the study of the $L$-functions of such characters (e.g.\ \cite{GZ2} and \cite{GZ3}).
+We give below a quick example of one such application for our new sieve. \begin{theorem} For $Q \geq 1$, we have